-- A. All non-supervisory, non-case related professional employees employed by the New Jersey State Judiciary in all trial court operations (from the courtroom to probation to case management) performing administrative duties which are not case related and all professional non-supervisory employees in the Supreme Court Clerk's Office, Appellate Division Clerk's Office, Appellate Court Administrator's Office, Superior Court Clerk's Office, Tax Court Administrator's Office, Administrative Office of the Courts, Disciplinary Review Board, Office of Attorney Ethics, and Lawyers Fund for Client Protection. - B. All case-related professional employees employed by the New Jersey State Judiciary in the Intensive Supervision Program, Juvenile Intensive Supervision Program, and Pre-trial Services Program. - C. All other employees as required by law or as included by voluntary stipulation of PERC certification.
+- A. All non-supervisory, non-case related professional employees employed by any Judiciary Appointing Authority performing non-case related administrative duties, including but not limited to, all trial court operations (from the courtroom to probation to case management). - B. All case-related professional employees employed by the New Jersey State Judiciary in the Intensive Supervision Program, Juvenile Intensive Supervision Program, and Pre-trial Services Program. - C. All other employees as required by law or as included by voluntary stipulation of PERC certification.